Create a foreign currency invoice

 Navigate to the ‘Work’ tab at the top of the screen and select ‘Invoicing’ from the drop-down menu.

-Select ‘Add New Invoice’ and follow the steps for creating an invoice in FreeAgent.
+Select ‘Add new invoice’ and follow the steps for creating an invoice in FreeAgent.

 Choose the currency for the invoice from the 'Currency' drop-down menu.
 Please note that if you want to link the invoice to a project, you need to choose the same currency that you've already set for that project.